 The due diligence assessment proforma form seems to have been completed by Options using the information from the unregulated introducer profile which was signed in September 2012.
-But all of that information should have been gathered and analysed by Options in 2011, before it accepted any introductions from Cape Verde4 Life, and certainly by the time of Mr P's application in November 2011.
+As mentioned above all that information had been provided before Mr N's application and could and should have been analysed by Options by the time of his application in April 2013.